 One day, I lost my job, it was a big salary hit and it knocked me flat.
 I downsized and tried to get other jobs, but places weren’t taking anybody on.
 I couldn’t keep up with my bills and I got into terrible debt.
 David called me up and offered me a 6-month job in the UK, he said I can earn up to £600 per week, and he’d pay for my ticket and everything, so you can see how I would jump at the chance.

 I soon realised it was a one-way ticket.
 And when I arrived, they said I’d have to work on construction sites.
 They told me if I didn’t work, they’d kill my son.
 What was I to do?
 I had no choice.

 I was hungry to the point where I had conversations with my stomach, they fed me hardly anything.
 They would give us 99p chicken and chips – one snap box with two little pieces of chicken and chips to share.
-I remember many times I used to be getting ready for work hungry, to the point where I don’t know how I’m going to get through the day.
+I remember many times I’d be getting ready for work hungry, to the point where I didn’t know how I was going to get through the day.